This page explains how to debug node issues on GKE on VMware using a suite of preinstalled debugging tools.

 making the node healthy again.

-Beginning with Anthos clusters on VMware version 1.5, kubelet and docker
+Beginning with GKE on VMware version 1.5, kubelet and docker

 systemd service auto repair is enabled in Node Problem Detector.
 If